 The majority of companies worldwide are allowing key employees to work from home, where possible.
 The Internet makes this possible.
 That’s because Covid-19 contagion is notorious for spreading rapidly.

-One of the resources that’s enabling companies to permit work from home for employees while minimizing the impact of lock-downs, self-isolation and social distancing are the best webinar software and platforms that are available free or for a reasonable cost.
+One of the resources that’s enabling companies to permit work from home for employees while minimizing the impact of lock-downs, self-isolation, and social distancing is the best webinar software and platforms that are available free or for a reasonable cost.

 Best Webinar Software Platforms for 2023

 The list I’m providing consists of free as well as paid software for webinars.
 Therefore, you can select the best one that suits your needs and pockets.
 Prices may differ according to your location.
 Hence, the prices I mention are purely indicative and taken from the official websites of these software companies.

 1. Workplace by Facebook

 In my opinion, Workplace by Facebook is the best webinar platform for any organization.
 Topmost companies, including Walmart, Heineken, Air Asia, Domino’s Pizza, and Starbucks, among others, are using Workplace by Facebook.

 Workplace by Facebook allows you to communicate in as many as 46 different languages, share graphs, charts, conduct online training and hold seminars (webinars), among other features.

 Pricing: The ‘Essential’ package for teams is free of cost and available with a simple sign-up.
 The ‘Advanced’ package for large companies comes at only $4 per person per month, with 30-day free trial.
 The ‘Enterprise’ solution for complex organizations costs $8 per month per person and also offers a free 30-day trial.

 2. Google Duo

 Google Duo is an excellent free resource for webinars, especially for smaller teams or for a sales pitch to one or more clients, presentations and training.
 However, the only flipside with Google Duo is that a maximum of eight persons can connect at any given time